 Screencasts are great for student learning and they’re quick to create.
 Screencasts make your video easy to follow and are ideal if you’re explaining something complicated or moving at a fast pace.

 Computer screen and voice: Best for technology tutorials and showing step-by-step instructions for how to do something.

 Best used if you don’t want to edit together talking head videos with screencasts and voice.
 Students engage well with this content.

-High quality: Only using screencasts can get boring, so edit together talking head videos with screencasts and voice, or change up video types between lectures.
+High quality: Only using screencasts can get boring, so edit together talking head videos with screencasts and voice, or change up video types between lessons.

 Rough: Use Screenflows and video.
 It 100% works, but don’t try to charge over $200 for a course filmed this way.

 As you create slides for your online course, remember the goal to convey valuable information and help your students reach their transformation as quickly as possible.
 Before creating your slides, you need to make a decision: Do you want to create slides with a voiceover?
 Or do you want slides with a video of you presenting in the bottom right hand corner?

 You can incorporate both into your course.
 But, be mindful to leave space on your slides for video.
 Below, see an example of how the designer places an orange box on her slides where the videos appear to remind us not to place any content in this area.

 If you’re advanced with videos and editing, you can shoot talking head videos and edit in clips of the slides.

 Before you start designing anything, make sure your slides are in the video format you will be shooting in.
 For example, we shoot in a 16:9 aspect ratio, so in Keynote we design the slides in widescreen format.